ichim/LeafletForBlazor-NuGet/Sigma Drone/README.md

           };

+ - **location** - latitude and longitude of chart pivot.
+ - **dimension** - is a chart display size on the map and is relative to the visible size of the map
+ - **visibilityZoomLevel** - zoom levels between which the chart is displayed on the map

 ## Configuring the first indicators

 A first set of indicators are displayed on the circle sector of the gauge chart and refer to the